 What if you have bad credit, or no credit?
 If you have a low credit score, a secured loan may be your only option.
 Unlike an unsecured loan, you will have to put up something as collateral that is of equal value to the loan amount you are seeking.
 Common examples of collateral are your home, car, or savings account.

 Paying back a secured loan requires making fixed monthly payments over the lifespan of the loan.
 Sometimes lenders provide better terms and rates with a secured loan than an unsecured loan, so it’s well worth looking into both options before making a decision.

 Are There Loans for Moving into an Apartment?

+While there’s many loans for time home owners, apartment costs can be a different world entirely.
 If you are moving into an apartment, there are a lot of upfront fees such as security deposits and first and last month’s rent.
 You can seek out a personal loan to help you cover these expenses.